 Baseline Expectation Requirements are those that must be present for the product to be successful.

 The red arrow at the bottom of our graph shows our Baseline Expectations.
 Without these items, there is either no customer satisfaction, because the product does not exist, or we get customer satisfaction up to somewhere close to (but not quite at) neutral.
-Our Linear Satisfiers are items that can cause dissatifaction if they do not exist, or are partially implemented, but can make our customers REALLY HAPPY if we fully implement them.
-Finally our Delighters are things that make our customers happy, but will never result in them being unhappy.
-This is because Delighters are usually things that our customers did not expect – in a sense you could describe them as ‘value-add’.
+Our Linear Satisfiers are items that can cause dissatisfaction if they do not exist, or are partially implemented, but can make our customers REALLY HAPPY if we fully implement them.
+Finally, our Delighters are things that make our customers happy, but will never result in them being unhappy.
+This is because Delighters are usually things that our customers did not expect – in a sense, you could describe them as ‘value-add.’

 Combining MoSCoW and Kano

 Mapping requirements to Kano gives us greater insight into our requirements and supports more informed decision making about requirement priority.
-For teams who are delivering in iterations, it will be important to get a good mix or requirements that ensure baseline expectations are met, whilst continuing to improve our Linear Satisfiers and add a splattering of Delighters to keep our stakeholder excited.
-The mix is likely to vary throughout the lifecycle of the project, with the focus being on Baseline Expectations and Linear Satisfiers at the start of the project, with more Delighters being added to the mix later in the lifecycle.
+For teams who are delivering in iterations, it will be essential to get a good mix of elements that ensure baseline expectations are met while continuing to improve our Linear Satisfiers and add a splattering of Delighters to keep our stakeholder excited.
+The combination is likely to vary throughout the lifecycle of the project, with the focus being on Baseline Expectations and Linear Satisfiers at the start of the project, with more Delighters being added to the mix later in the lifecycle.